Conference-Statistic-Group-CSG/CSG_full_codebase/README.md

 Go to the server Folder:

-    1.npm install  (in odrer to install necessary packages) 2.nodemon server.js (works by me, npm start does not work) npm start (It should run on Port 5000.
-Look at your teminal you should see Server is runnig on this 5000)
+    1.npm install  (in odrer to install necessary packages) 2.nodemon server.js (works by me, npm start does not work).
+It should run on url localhost:5000/ping

 Go to the client Folder